 - Section 212(a)(9)(B)(i)(I) – Were unlawfully present in the United States for over 181 days but less than one year, after April 1st, 1997.
 (Considered inadmissible for a period of three years after a voluntary departure from the United States).

 - Section 212(a)(9)(B)(i)(II) – Were unlawfully present in the United States for 365 days or more, after April 1st, 1997.
 (Considered inadmissible for a period of ten years after subsequent departure from the United States).

-- Section 212(a)(9)(ii) – Have been deported from the United States or departure the US during the deportation process.
-(Considered inadmissible for a period of ten years after the departure or deportation from the United States).
+- Section 212(a)(9)(A)(ii) – Have been deported from the United States or departed the US during the deportation process.
+(Considered inadmissible for a period of ten years after departure or deportation from the United States).

 - Section 212(a)(2)(A)(i)(I) – Have committed a crime of moral turpitude.
 (Considered inadmissible permanently)

 - Section 212(a)(1)(A)(ii) – Have failed to submit proof of vaccination.
 (Considered inadmissible according to statutory vaccination requirement).